Tannerpalin/pullRequestPractice/README.md

 # Pull Request Practice
 This repository is for practicing and learning how to make pull requests in GitHub.

+## Why make a pull request?

+Pull requests allow us to segment our changes and bring them into a known working branch in increments.
+They also allow for helpful peer-reviews of code before bringing them into main branch.

 Here are the steps to make a branch for a pull request in GitHub:

 ## First we must make a branch and edit it.